-- check your web browser’s cache
+- Your web browser’s cache

-- pause your adblocker or allow the requested site on that tool
+- Pause your adblocker or allow the requested site on that tool

-- pause your antivirus: if the site is blacklisted in the antivirus, it will be blocked and you may get a 403 error when visiting it
+- Pause your antivirus: if the site is blacklisted in the antivirus, it will be blocked and you may get a 403 error when visiting it

 The 403 error corresponds to an access rights issue, which may or may not be legitimate.

-In the case where the requested resource should not be blocked, we need to go and modify the access rights on the server:
+In the case where the requested resource should not be blocked, we need to go and modify the rights on the server:

-- the read/write/modify right, which corresponds to 3 digits, each digit corresponding to a set of rights for a set of users.
+- The read/write/modify right, which corresponds to 3 digits, each digit corresponding to a set of rights for a set of users.

 For example, WordPress, the most used CMS in the world, and therefore the one that suffers the most malicious attacks, says that the access rights to be set are 644 for files and 755 for directories.

-- the setting of the .htaccess file if you’re on an Apache server (NGINX servers don’t have an .htaccess file).
+- The setting of the .htaccess file if you’re on an Apache server (NGINX servers don’t have an .htaccess file).
 You need to have rights at level 755 on this file to avoid errors.

 - If you are on WordPress, it may be from one of the many plugins you use.
-If the error persists after all previous fixes, try disabling your plugins.
+If the error persists after all previous fixes, try disabling your WordPress’ plugins.